11 Books by Black Authors You Should Read in College

 The story centers on Hiram Walker, a fugitive slave who possesses a mysterious power that allows him to transport people over long distances.
 Hiram serves as an agent in the Underground, an organization committed to the eradication of slavery in the United States during the mid-1800s.
-Hiram attempts to defeat slave owners, rescue slaves, and reunite with his family in this compelling tale that not only highlights the atrocities of enslavement, but also restores the humanity of those who have been enslaved.
+Hiram attempts to defeat slave owners, rescue slaves, and reunite with his family in this compelling tale that not only highlights the atrocities of enslavement, but also restores the humanity of those who have been enslaved.$$ on Amazon

 Michelle Obama is an icon and inspiration to women all around the world.
 Having served as the first Black woman in a first lady role, she made the position uniquely her own.
 Named the most admired woman in America three years in a row by Gallup, Obama remains a tenacious and strong advocate for women, as well as a role model for young girls.

 Her 2018 memoir, "Becoming," is an honest and intimate narrative of hope, tragedy, and triumph, from the perspective of a young girl growing up in the South Side of Chicago to that of the nation's first Black first lady.
 Obama is more than just a wife and former first lady, though — she is the daughter of working-class parents, a graduate of Princeton University and Harvard Law School, a lawyer, and a mother.

 Her bestselling memoir candidly retells her life story and explores the complexities of motherhood, work, and relationships, while giving readers nuggets of wisdom related to finding yourself and your voice.$$ on Amazon